 By keeping these applications running even when you're away from your computer, you limit the amount of bandwidth available to your friends and neighbors.
 Many of these applications make it hard for you to fully shut them down, allowing file sharing to take place even after you think you have exited the program.
-Unless they are explicitly turned off (often from the System Tray) you may still be sharing files.
-If you're not sure how to shut down your application completely, look at the information provided below for working with a number of the popular file sharing apps.
+Unless they are explicitly turned off (often from the System Tray), you may still be sharing files.
+If you're not sure how to shut down your application completely, look at the information provided below.

 3. Limit the amount of bandwidth you use for sharing files, or don't share files at all.

 Please note that MSU does not endorse the use of any of these applications.
 Some have very poorly written code, and most of them contain spyware/adware.
 Downloading files from unknown sources greatly increases the risk of receiving a file infected with a virus, worm, or Trojan.
-This puts your computer, your files, and your personal information (i.e. credit card numbers, bank account PINs, etc).
+This puts your computer, your files, and your personal information (i.e. credit card numbers, bank account PINs, etc) at serious risk.

-4. Read and follow the rules for computer and network use at MSU and the law regarding copyright.
+4. Read and follow the rules for computer and network usage at MSU and the law regarding copyright.

 5. Encourage your friends and hall mates to follow these guidelines.